Aaliahaly/BINF6970-Final/sql/README.md

 The purpose of these SQL files is to make the relational database fully reproducible.

-The schema file defines the database structure.
-It specifies how patients, diagnoses, samples, genes, clinical records, mutation records, CNA records, expression records, survival records, and sample features are stored and connected.

-The loading file supports population of the database using the final harmonized datasets.
+Users can recreate the database in one of two ways.

+The first option is to build and populate the database step by step.
+This option uses the schema file first, then uses the SQL loading file to insert the cleaned and harmonized data.

-The dump file provides a complete database reconstruction option for users who want to recreate the populated database directly without rerunning the data-loading process.
+The second option is to reconstruct the already populated database directly from the MySQL dump file.

+Both options produce the same final relational database.

 ---

-## Database Construction Workflow
+## Database Reconstruction Options

-The SQL database construction follows these steps:

-1. Download the SQL files from the Figshare link above.
-2. Unzip the compressed SQL files.
-3. Create the database schema using `01_create_database_schema.sql`.
-4. Load the harmonized data using `02_load_cleaned_data.sql`.

-Alternatively, users can reconstruct the populated database directly using `03_mydump.sql`.
+After downloading the SQL files from Figshare and unzipping the compressed files, the database can be recreated using one of the following two options.

 ---

-## How to Use

-After downloading the SQL files from Figshare, you can rebuild the database in two ways.

-You can either create the schema and load the cleaned and harmonized data manually, or you can download and use the SQL dump file to reconstruct the populated database directly.

----

-### Option 1: Create the schema and load the cleaned data
+## Option 1: Build and Populate the Database

+Use this option if you want to recreate the database construction process step by step.

+This option uses:

+- `01_create_database_schema.sql`
+- `02_load_cleaned_data.sql`

-To create the database schema, run:
+First, create the database schema:

 ```bash
 mysql -u root -p < 01_create_database_schema.sql
 ```

-To load the cleaned and harmonized data into the database, run:
+Then, populate the database using the cleaned and harmonized data-loading file:

 ```bash
 mysql -u root -p Database < 02_load_cleaned_data.sql
 ```

+This option creates the relational structure first and then loads the processed TCGA LGG multi-omics data into the database.

 ---

-### Option 2: Reconstruct the populated database from the SQL dump
+## Option 2: Reconstruct the Populated Database from the SQL Dump

-You can also download the SQL dump file from Figshare and use it to reconstruct the populated database directly.
+Use this option if you want to recreate the complete populated database directly.

+This option uses:

+- `03_mydump.sql`

 To restore the populated database from the dump file, run: